OriginFinancial/backend-on-site/README.md

--  If all the risk answers are false and the user has an income lower than 25k, then he is ineligible for all insurance lines.
+-  Add Umbrella insurance line.
+If the user got an economic score in any of the four main lines of insurance (life, disability, home & auto), he is eligible to get umbrella insurance.
+Base rules are applied to it.

     _Input_